TL;DR#

 • This cuts against the old idea that coding training should promote general reasoning abilities!

-• We tried pretty hard to eliminate confounders in the harness (and built one), and don’t here make large claims about this failure to generalise itself generalising to other models.
+• We tried pretty hard to eliminate confounders in the harness (and built one), and don’t here make large claims about this failure to generalise itself generalising to other models or training setups.

 Neural nets might not be pure black boxes to us anymore, but frontier AI labs certainly are.